ffalves/ordinary_methods/README.md

 All analyzes were developed in R language.

-*This content was produced by me at the Workshop of MBBA in Operations Research and Decision Making.
+*This content was produced by me at the Workshop of MBA in Operations Research and Decision Making.
 Questions, comments and contributions are welcome.*